phboett/xai4pvdiff/README.md

 The data is supposed to be placed in raw_data ??

 ### Preprocessing Data
-The scripts and jupyter notebooks to preprocess the raw data can be found in []().
+The scripts and jupyter notebooks to preprocess the raw data can be found in submodule [preprocessing](./xai_green_tech_adoption/preprocessing/).
 The preprocessed data will be placed in the folder ??, which is the input for the subsequent analysis using XAI (e.g., **gradient boosted tree models** and **Shapely Additive Values**).

 ## XAI